ECMWFCode4Earth/DeepR/README.md

 ![U-Net Architecture Diagram](docs/_media/eps-U-Net%20diagram.svg)

-The parameteres of these model implemented in 'deepr/model/unet.py' are:
+The parameteres of these model implemented in [deepr/model/unet.py](deepr/model/unet.py) are:

-- 'image_channels': It is the number of channels of the high resolution imagen we want to generate, that matches with the number of channels of the output from the U-Net.
+- `image_channels`: It is the number of channels of the high resolution imagen we want to generate, that matches with the number of channels of the output from the U-Net.
 Default value is `1`, as we plan to sample one variable at a time.

-- 'n_channels': It is the number of output channels of the initial Convolution.
+- `n_channels`: It is the number of output channels of the initial Convolution.
 Defaults to `16`.

-- 'channel_multipliers': It is the multiplying factor over the channels applied at each down/upsampling level of the U-Net.
+- `channel_multipliers`: It is the multiplying factor over the channels applied at each down/upsampling level of the U-Net.
 Defaults to `[1, 2, 2, 4]`.

-- 'is_attention': It represents the use of Attention over each down/upsampling level of the U-Net.
+- `is_attention`: It represents the use of Attention over each down/upsampling level of the U-Net.
 Defaults to `[False, False, True, True]`.

-- 'n_blocks': The number of residual blocks considered in each level.
+- `n_blocks`: The number of residual blocks considered in each level.
 Defaults to `2`.

-- 'conditioned_on_input': The number of channels of the conditions considered.
+- `conditioned_on_input`: The number of channels of the conditions considered.

-NOTE I: The length of 'channel_multipliers' and 'is_attention' should match as it sets the number of resolutions of our U-Net architecture.
+NOTE I: The length of `channel_multipliers` and `is_attention` should match as it sets the number of resolutions of our U-Net architecture.
-NOTE II: Spatial tensors fed to Diffusion model must have shapes of length multiple of $2^{(\# resolutions) - 1}$.
+NOTE II: Spatial tensors fed to Diffusion model must have shapes of length multiple of $2^{\text{num resolutions} - 1}$.

 #### Downsampling